jannikh/ahk-shortcuts/readme.md

 The script always tries to copy the currently selected text or the active line that is being typed upon

-Uses the `auto-completion.py` which in itself can be a useful tool with CLI commands to be integrated anywhere:
+Uses the `python-scripts\auto-completion.py` which in itself can be a useful tool with CLI commands to be integrated anywhere:

 ### *"auto-completion.py"*
+(Located in the `python-scripts` folder)

 This Python script is a command-line interface (CLI) tool that uses OpenAI's GPT-3.5-Turbo or GPT-4 models to auto-complete or interpret text.